danfuzz/samizdat/doc/library-guide/Peg.md

 Performs a parse of `input` (a generator) with the trailing sequence context of `[items*]`.
 If parsing is successful, stores into `box` the parsed result and returns a replacement for `input` that reflects the consumption of tokens that were used.
-If parsing fails, stores void into `box` and returns void.
+If parsing fails, does not store anything into `box` and returns void.

 <br><br>